mohitudupa/SnowGlobe/README.md

   -h, --help            show this help message and exit
 ```

-List existing environments
+## List existing environments
-> This command will list all existing environments setup through snowglobe
+> This command will list all existing environments setup through snowglobe.
 By default this will show the demo environment which can be used for reference.

 Command: